polterguy/lizzie/docs/introduction.md

 it sequentially evaluated once the _"lambda"_ is evaluated. `{}` simply creates an object, that happens to be a function, which you can execute when needed.

+Yet again, if this part is all Greek, simply keep on reading, and refer back to it later, at which point you'll have the necessary knowledge to understand this part.

 ### Changing a variable's value

 To declare a value, you always use the `var` function.
 This allocates space for